Better vision for athletes

 Studies have shown that poor vision causes 80 percent of all ski injuries.
 This is hardly surprising, given that snow reflects 95 percent of the light.
 This condition has a tendency to rapidly overstrain the eyes.

 The human eye is naturally set for an illumination level of 10,000 lux.
 In snow-covered areas, it finds itself instantly confronted with 10 times that impact.
 Consequently, the lenses used in sports glasses have to have an excellent UV filter and a third category tint level (ask your optometrist).
-A so-called polarisation filter is also useful.
+A so-called polarization filter is also useful.

 For mountain biking and inline skating, the best sports glasses offer ideal protection against air flow, UV rays, insects and small rocks.
-Everyday spectacles are generally completely unsuitable for this purpose because they pinch, slip and break in the event of a fall.
+Everyday eyeglasses are generally completely unsuitable for this purpose because they pinch, slip and break in the event of a fall.
 Also important: Properly adjusted sports glasses.
 The earpieces should not pinch under the helmet.
 Spectacle lenses should provide UV protection and should have a contrast-enhancing tint.

 If, as is the case with golf, the point of the game is to accurately locate and hit a precise target, make sure you pick one of the perfect pairs of sports glasses now available for such applications.
 Golfers are also often affected by blinding sunlight when they are on the green.
 Dancing shadows and changing light conditions can impair their vision – not a good thing for a golf enthusiast’s handicap.